 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click History .

 The History pane appears.
 Under the Geoprocessing tab, the Tool History tab shows the geoprocessing tools you have run.
 The green check marks show that the tools ran successfully.

 In this analysis, you only used geoprocessing tools.
 If you had run any raster functions, you could see those history items on the Raster Functions tab.

 - In the History pane, right-click the Buffer tool and click View Details.

 A window shows the parameter settings, environment settings, and other information.
 If there were error or warning messages associated with the tool, they would also appear here.
 (The same information can be viewed on a tool's completion message in the Geoprocessing pane.)

 - Close the message window.

 Different analysis tools can sometimes be used to achieve the same results.
-In this case, it wasn't strictly necessary to use Select Layer By Location.
+In this case, it wasn't strictly necessary to use Select By Location.
 You could have run Summarize Within directly on the campground buffers.
-(Your output feature class would have had fourteen records instead of four.
+(Your output feature class would have had 14 records instead of four.
 Ten records would have had values of 0 in the Summarized area in HECTARES field.)
-One advantage of the Select Layer By Location tool is that it provides visual feedback that can reveal spatial patterns and suggest new directions for your analysis.
+One advantage of the Select By Location tool is that it provides visual feedback that can reveal spatial patterns and suggest new directions for your analysis.

 To go a step further, you could have replaced the Buffer and Summarize Within tools with Summarize Nearby, which combines the functionality of those two tools.
 Ultimately, this means you could have obtained your analysis results using one tool instead of three.
-However, you might have had a less clear understanding of the logical stages of the analysis.
+However, you might have had a less clear understanding of the stages of the analysis.